bluegenes/2021-paper-sourmash-distance/output/manuscript.md

 **Estimating Sequence Similarity from Jaccard**
 For a comparison between two genomes (genomeA, genomeB), the Jaccard Index represents the k-mers shared between the two genomes (sketch intersection) divided by the k-mers present in both sketches (sketch union).
 Thus the Jaccard Index represents the percent of shared k-mers relative to all k-mers across both genomes (intersection/genomeA+genomeB).
-MinHash Sketch Jaccard has been shown to correlate well with ANI at high sequence identities (>=90% sequence identity) [@doi:10.1186/s13059-016-0997-x].
+MinHash Sketch Jaccard has been shown to correlate well with ANI at high sequence identities (>=90% sequence identity) [@doi:10.1186/s13059-016-0997-x]; (>=80% sequence identity [@doi:10.1038/s41467-018-07641-9].

 **Estimating Sequence Similarity from Containment**
 As the Jaccard Index utilizes the union of all k-mers in a dataset, it is greatly affected by differences in dataset size [@doi:10.1093/bib/bbz083].
 The Containment Index instead represents the percent of a genome found in the comparison genome.
 Containment is directional: while the number of shared k-mers is fixed for a pairwise comparison, the Containment of each dataset will depend on the unique k-mers found in that particular dataset.
-Containment for genomeA will be (intersecion/genomeA), while Containment for genomeB will be (intersection/genomeB).
+Containment for genomeA will be (intersection/genomeA), while Containment for genomeB will be (intersection/genomeB).

 Alignment-based ANI represents the sequence similarity of the alignable fraction of two genomes.
 In this way, ANI only compares the shared sequences, and discounts/ignores all other sequence present in either genome.
 Bidirectional containment comparisons use the same numerator (shared k-mers), but may contain different numbers of non-shared k-mers in the denominator.